CiscoTestAutomation/getting-started/source/quickstart/keyconcepts.rst

     A |library| function is a series of actions or retrieval commands executed on a device, such as an interface shutdown.
 The functions provide clear exception messages if an action fails.

    Object
-    The term *object* refers to a specific instance of a Python class.
+    The term *object* refers to an entity that the |pyATS| ecosystem can access and act on.
 You can think of an object as a "container" of information, with actual values.